gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classLagrangeInterpolator.md

 * `InterpGrid` The discrete grid on which function values are provided.
 * `MinExtrapRule` The ExtrapolationRule applied below the lower boundary.
 * `MaxExtrapRule` The ExtrapolationRule applied above the upper boundary.
-* `MinBound` The ddc::BoundCond at the lower boundary (default: GREVILLE).
-This is included to have an interface interchangeable with SplineBuilder but is unused.
-* `MaxBound` The ddc::BoundCond at the upper boundary (default: GREVILLE).
-This is included to have an interface interchangeable with SplineBuilder but is unused.
 * `DataType` The floating-point type of the function values (default: double).